 It will look a lot like mica powder; which you may be familiar with as an excellent dye used for many craft projects – especially things like homemade bath bombs and kids’ fun slime.
+One exception is that chalk dust is more “matte” looking.
 Repeat with any other pastel sticks you want to use.
 Try to separate the colors as you add more to the collection, so you don’t have any mixed-up colors resulting.

 Start kneading your clay if you haven’t already and when you’ve gotten it worked out you can dip it into the shaved pastel stick powder remains, or use a brush to pick it up and blend into the clay.
 The colors will work their way in.

 Dip it into any other colors and keep kneading the clay until you get the effects you’re looking for.

 See how these are not all one color?
 That’s how you get some nice effects, like marbled or streaked.
 Keep adding more powder, some will stick and some will drop off but it will make the effect more interesting.